Guide to Film Photography

 In order to compensate for the film camera light metering, you must overexpose your images so that snow looks white.
 Keep in mind that film photography in the winter can be difficult and may take some time to learn.
 However, you may follow these basic photography techniques to help get you started:

-• If it is an overcast day, your image will be even more gray than usual.
-It would be suggest that you open your aperture by at least 2 ½ stops to overexpose.
+- If it is an overcast day, your image will be even more gray than usual.
+It is suggested that you open your aperture by at least 2 ½ stops to overexpose.
 Please be advised that overcast days typically lead to dull color or gray photos.
 Therefore, an overcast day with snow on the ground will be even more difficult to capture full color or gray tones.
-It would be advised that beginner photography always makes use of sunny days to help achieve good exposure.
+It would be advised that beginner photographers always make use of sunny days to help achieve good exposure.

 Additional Photography Tips for Winter Photography

 Keeping your film camera protected in the winter and snow is essential.
 Snow falling on your camera poses a big threat for numerous reasons.
-Mainly, if snow gets on or in your lens, every photograph taken will have a water drop mark on it.
+Mainly, if snow gets on or in your lens, every photograph taken may have a water drop mark on it.
 Also, every camera with a metering system or automatic features will contain a small battery in the bottom of the camera.
 It is essential that your battery is kept warm so that it does not go bad.
-However, you camera should actually be kept cold.
-While keeping your equipment cold may not be the typical advice from most photographers, a change from cold to warm may cause some condensation to appear on the lens and render it nearly useless for a few hours.
+However, the camera body itself should actually be kept cold.
+While keeping your equipment cold may not be generally recommended, a change from cold to warm may cause some condensation to appear on the lens and render it nearly useless for a few hours.